arafatamim/rescript-contentful/DOCUMENTATION.md

 # Migration
 See also [contentful.js/MIGRATION.md](https://github.com/contentful/contentful.js/blob/master/MIGRATION.md)
 ## rescript-contentful v2 (contentful.js 10.x)
+- `makeClientOpts` & `makeAxiosProxyConfig` functions have been removed.
+Now you must directly create a record that corresponds to their respective types, utilising the optional record fields feature that landed in [ReScript v10.0.0](https://rescript-lang.org/blog/release-10-0-0#experimental-optional-record-fields).

 - `resolveLinks` and `removeUnresolved` options are removed, both as client options and as query parameters to `getEntry` and `getEntries` calls.
 Instead, you should use the client modifiers `withoutLinkResolution` and `withoutUnresolvableLinks` as their replacements respectively to achieve the same result.

-- Calls to `getEntries` and `getEntry` no longer support setting the `locale` parameter to `'*'`.
-If you want to fetch entries in all locales, you should instead use the client chain `withAllLocales`.
-- Client chaining examples:
+Client chaining examples:
 ```rescript
 open Contentful